CtripMobile/DynamicAPK/README.md

 - Release APK in /build-outputs/***-release-final.apk

 #Update
-- Add Hotfix solution to patch in App
+- Add Hotfix solution to patch in App, support the hotfix rollback.